Axxon/ember-cli-minimal-tree/README.md

 ## Improvements and remarks

 This addon is pretty minimalistic isn't it ?
-The reason of his born was first for education and next cause i did'nt find a way to make run more complex projects who could serve this purpose, i'll see in a near time if tree project like will work more easily with latest version of ember.
+The reason of his born was first for education and next cause i did'nt find a way to make run more usefull but complex projects who could serve this purpose, i'll see in a near time if tree project like will work more easily with latest version of ember.